fluffos/fluffos/docs/efun/contrib/terminal_colour.md

 title: contrib / terminal_colour.pre
 ---

+### NAME

+    terminal_colour

+### SYNOPSIS

     string terminal_colour(string, mapping, int | void, int | void);

+### DESCRIPTION

     string: to be parsed for '%^KEY%^' sequences
     mappingg: 'KEY:value' pairs
     1st int: wrap after int printed symbols if int < 0 fillout lines with blank's

     wrap = 4:
     '12\n345'
     wrap = -4:
     '12 \n345 '

     minmwrap: 2

     2nd int: indent by int blank's
     maxindent: wrap-2

     returns wrapped and indented string with each '%^KEY%^' replaced by KEY's value or original string if no '%^KEY%^' sequence is found!!!
     (shoudln't it at least be wrapped and indented?)